PP-Module for Software-Defined Networking Controllers

 The evaluator shall perform the following tests:

-• Test FDP_ACF.1:1: Default policy test: the evaluator shall review the operational guidance to determine what default policy rules (if any) are enforced by the TOE.
+• Test FDP_ACF.1:1: Default policy test: The evaluator shall review the operational guidance to determine what default policy rules (if any) are enforced by the TOE.
 For each such rule, the evaluator shall attempt to access the TOE's APIs in a manner prohibited by the default policy rule and verify that access is prohibited as expected.
 The evaluator shall then access these APIs as a subject with sufficient authorization and verify that the requested access is permitted.

 • Test FDP_ACF.1:2: Configured policy test: For each API policy element that is configurable (e.g., by determining what users or groups are authorized to access a particular API), the evaluator shall follow the instructions in the operational guidance to configure positive and negative test scenarios where access is allowed and rejected.
-The evaluator shall then access the TOE as subjects that are and are not authorized to access the particular API and verify that the TSF allows or rejects the access as configured.
+The evaluator shall then access the TOE as subjects that are and are not authorized to access the particular API, and verify that the TSF allows or rejects the access as configured.

-• Test FDP_ACF.1:3: Contradictory policy test: For each situation identified in the ST where contradictory rules may exist (e.g. an operation is both allowlisted and denylisted), the evaluator shall apply these contradictory rules to the API, attempt to access the API in such a way that their authorization to do so is ambiguous (i.e. one rule permits the action and one rejects it), and verify that whether or not the attempt is authorized resolves in the manner specified in the TSS.
+• Test FDP_ACF.1:3: Contradictory policy test: For each situation identified in the ST where contradictory rules may exist (e.g., an operation is both allowlisted and denylisted), the evaluator shall apply these contradictory rules to the API, attempt to access the API in such a way that their authorization to do so is ambiguous (i.e., one rule permits the action and one rejects it), and verify that whether or not the attempt is authorized resolves in the manner specified in the TSS.
 If this functionality is configurable (e.g., the rules are enforced in a set order), the evaluator shall follow the steps necessary to change the priority of their enforcement, re-attempt the same access, and verify that the attempt resolves in the manner specified by the new configuration.

 • Test FDP_ACF.1:4: Validity test: For each API, the evaluator shall connect a network traffic generator to the API and configure it to inject bad data into API requests that follow operations to legitimately assume a role that is authorized to invoke the API (in other words, attempt to perform an invalid operation as a valid subject).
 "Bad data" in this case is determined by the operational guidance's definition for what values are acceptable for the parameters of a particular API.
 In all cases, attempts to invoke an API using invalid data shall fail.

-5.2.3 Security Management (FMT)
+5.2.4 Security Management (FMT)

 FMT_API_EXT.1 Management of API Behavior